whitetrefoil/mock-server-middleware/README.md

   it will be handled by the mock server, otherwise it will call `next()` to pass the request to the next middleware.
 * `apiDir?: string` - Where the API definition files locate.
 Related to PWD.
+* `logLevel?: LogLevel` - Log level.
+'INFO' & 'LOG' is the same.
+Default is 'NONE'.
+Can be a `LogLevel` enum if using TypeScript, otherwise a string like `"INFO"` is acceptable.
+* `lowerCase?: boolean` - Whether to unify all cases to lower case.
 * `nonChar?: string` - Replace `/[^a-zA-Z0-9/]/g` to this when looking for API definition files.
-* `lowerCase?: boolean` - Whether to unify all cases to lower case.
+* `overwriteMode?: boolean` - Whether to overwrite existing definition file.
+Only take effect when using "recorder" middleware.
+* `saveHeaders?: string[]` - Specific some headers to save in "recorder" mode.
 * `ping?: number` - Delay before response, in ms.
 * `preserveQuery?: boolean` - Do not strip query in URL (instead replace '?' with nonChar).

 ### `msm.middleware()`

-This will return a connect compatible middleware (accepts `req`, `res`, `next`) which can also be used with Express / restify / etc.
+This will return a Koa compatible middleware.

-Use this with the preview server (gulp-connect, webpack-dev-server, etc.) to simulate the backend server.
+Use this with the preview server (webpack-serve, webpack-dev-server, etc.) to simulate the backend server.

 ### `msm.server`